AndiEcker/AcuSihotInterfaces/README.md

 * Copy the INI file of the application (e.g. SihotResImport.ini) into this folder (created in the last step).

 * Create a new shortcut on the user’s desktop with the application name (e.g. “Sihot Reservation Import”).
-Then within the target field put the full absolute path to application EXE file (e.g. “U:\tools\SihotResImport\SihotResImport.exe”).
+Then within the target field put the full absolute path to application EXE file (e.g. “U:\SihotResImport\SihotResImport.exe”).
- And finally put the path of the new folder created in the first step (e.g. “C:\Users\<user name>\AppData\Local\SihotResImport”) into the Start In field of the shortcut.
+ And finally put the path of the new folder created in the first step (e.g.
+ “C:\Users\<user name>\AppData\Local\SihotResImport”) into the Start In field of the shortcut.

-### General command line arguments
+### Command line arguments

 Most of the available commands are using the same command line options.
 All names of the following command line options are case-sensitive.
 The following table is listing them sorted by the option name (see the first column named Option):